-As a consumer, you have every right to expect that the goods you buy are safe to use.
-So what happens if they cause you injury or harm?
+As a consumer, you have the right to expect that goods you buy are safe.
+So what happens if you are injured by a defective product you have purchased?

 The Consumer Protection Act 1987 is a key piece of legislation that governs the safety of products sold to members of the public.
 Anyone injured by a faulty product, whether that product is a television, a kitchen appliance or a car, has the right to bring a compensation claim.